These Annuities Can Give You A Little Extra TLC

 With only these options available, many people felt compelled to ignore the need for LTC and hope for the best when they retired.
 However, thanks to innovations in the annuity industry, a third option has emerged in the past few years.
 This option adds a “rider” to an annuity that provides future payments based on your initial lump-sum investment.

 The LTC rider offers additional financial protection should you need long-term care.
-Typically, this rider will double the (income not value) of your annuity if you need long term care.
-It is triggered when a person is unable to do at least two of the six activities of daily living (ADLs).
-ADLs are recognized as: toileting (getting on and off the toilet) getting from place to place or in and out of a wheelchair, eating, continence, bathing, and dressing.
+Typically, this rider will double the (income not value) of your annuity if you need long-term care.
+It is triggered when a person cannot do at least two of the six activities of daily living (ADLs).
+ADLs are recognized as: toileting (getting on and off the toilet), getting from place to place or in and out of a wheelchair, eating, continence, bathing, and dressing.

-Long term care annuities can be the right solution for those who have certain chronic illnesses or other pre-existing medical conditions.
+Long-term care annuities can be the right solution for those who have certain chronic illnesses or other pre-existing medical conditions.
 Underwriting requirements for these products are much less stringent than for regular long-term care insurance.
 Also, it is often easier for older people to purchase these products.
-People who are having a hard time qualifying for regular long-term care insurance might be great candidates for long-term care annuity.
+People who have a hard time qualifying for regular long-term care insurance might be great candidates for long-term care annuity.

-Some annuities offer additional flexibility in terms of how the annuitant can use his or her LTC payouts.
-For example, there are LTC annuities that do not require a person to be confined to a skilled nursing facility (and a few) offer a home care option.
+Some annuities offer additional flexibility in terms of how the annuitant can use their LTC payouts.
+For example, LTC annuities do not require a person to be confined to a skilled nursing facility (and a few) offer a home care option.
 Some will even allow you to pay a family member to assist you.
 With the advent of a solution for long-term care, the annuity industry has once again proven itself a leader in helping seniors safely grow, protect, and preserve their wealth in retirement.

 There are many options to help you plan for the day when you need a little extra “TLC.”